 In the early years, work was required to improve parking facilities, accessibility, and interpretation for visitors to Fota House.
 Fáilte Ireland – Ireland’s national tourism authority – partnered with the Irish Heritage Trust to support this work.

-All revenues generated at Fota are ploughed back into the historic property to support its financial independence, its environmental sustainability, and its roles in heritage, education, and community outreach.
+All money generated at Fota goes back into our historic property.
+This supports its financial independence, environmental sustainability, and our roles in heritage, education, and community outreach.

 Plans for the Future

-Through major funding programmes, partnerships and philanthropy, the Trust continues to carry out further work to conserve Fota House, Arboretum & Gardens and enhance the visitor experience we offer, as well as expanding our popular events programme.
+Thanks to major funding programmes, partnerships and philanthropy, the Trust continues to carry out work to conserve Fota House and its grounds.
+We are constantly seeking to enhance our visitors’ experiences and expand our events programme.

 Our aim is to fulfil the potential of Fota House, Arboretum & Gardens as a local amenity, a national asset, and an international resource for learning about Irish heritage, culture, biodiversity, and sustainability.

-We are keen to explore partnerships and funding opportunities which may serve the wider community; the Trust’s volunteering initiatives; our education, gardening, and biodiversity work; and the Fota visitor experience.
+We are keen to develop new partnerships which may help the wider community, the Trust’s volunteering programmes, and our education, gardening, and biodiversity work alongside the Fota visitor experience.

 To find out more about partnering with Fota House Arboretum & Gardens, contact Bryan Murphy on 021 4815543 or email b.murphy@irishheritagetrust.ie